 Exercising your green thumb may be good for your gray matter.
 In a long-term study in Australia, daily gardening reduced the risk of dementia in older adults by 36%.
 The study included almost 3,000 seniors and measured their cognitive function over 16 years.

 Another study found gardening, among other leisure activities, may prevent brain shrinkage in older adults.
 It’s thought that the combination of physical activity, sensory stimulation and problem-solving contribute to gardening’s beneficial effect on brain health.

 Few things taste better than a vine-ripened tomato or a plump red strawberry you’ve picked from your garden.
 Whether you have a few pots on the patio for tomatoes and peas, or raised beds with rows of colorful fruits and vegetables, you know the food you’ve grown is fresh, clean and flavorful.
 You can taste the difference.

 You don’t have to garden alone.
 There’s a social side to gardening you can find at a community garden.
 You can meet new people, collaborate on projects, and make a difference in your local community.
 Plus, it’s a great way to pick up tips and make new friends.
 If you’re feeling isolated or want some company, check out your nearest community garden.

 See How Our Garden Grows

 Our Pea Patch program offers residents personal gardening space.
 The Pea Patchers love sharing the fruits of their labors with other residents and local food banks.
-But our Pea Patch is just one example of many opportunities residents have to pursue their passions.
+But our Pea Patch is just one example of many opportunities residents of our independent living community have to pursue their passions.
 To learn more about them, get in touch.
 And discover why Timber Ridge is such fertile ground for a healthy lifestyle.